Getting Started

 Your First Space

 Spaces are top-level workspaces that keep your content organized and isolated.
-Think of them like separate notebooks — each space has its own types, entries, templates, and tags.
+Think of them like separate notebooks — each space has its own templates, entries, and tags.

 When you create an account or start as a guest, a default space is created for you automatically.
 To create additional spaces: